-It get a lot of calls here at Off Leash K9 Training, Atlanta about dogs going potty in the house.
+It get a lot of calls here at Off Leash K9 Training, Georgia about dogs going potty in the house.
 This is clearly a stressful thing for all owners and one of the top reason owners get rid of pups.
 So the following are the main reasons I find for this issue, leaving out the dog has been left to long or occasionally gets an upset stomach and goes in the house.

 1. Understanding- So this one is most common in puppies that still don’t fully understand they are doing anything wrong.
 It can be the case in an older dog that either has been feral for a while, always kept outside, or has been in a humane society/SPCA for a long time.
 You can find my advice on potty training in 2 weeks (no matter the age) here: Blog- How to Potty Train in 2-Weeks